-In the EY annual client and engagement continuance process, we review our service and ability to continue providing] a quality service, and confirm that clients share EY Bulgaria's commitment to quality and transparency in financial reporting.
+In the EY annual client and engagement continuance process, we review our service and ability to continue providing a quality service, and confirm that clients share the commitment of EY Switzerland and Liechtenstein to quality and transparency in financial reporting.
 The lead audit engagement partner of each audit, together with our Assurance leadership, annually reviews our relationship with the audit client to determine whether continuance is appropriate.